T3DocumentationStarter/Public-Info-053/Documentation/Manual.rst

 A REST (GET) form has two modes: ::

+data
-  a) data: specific content to a given id.
+    Specific content to a given id.
 Defined via 'form.parameter.restSqlData'.
-This mode is selected
-     if there is an id>0 given.
+This mode is selected if there is an id>0 given.

+list
-  b) list: a list of records will be exported.
+    A list of records will be exported.
 Defined via 'form.parameter.restSqlList'.
 This mode is selected if there is no id or id=0.

 There are  *no* FormElements.

 To simplify access to id parameter of the URI, a mapping is possible via 'form.parameter.restParam'.
-E.g. 'restParam=pId,adrId' with example d) makes '{{pId:C}}=123' and '{{adrId:C}}=45'.
+E.g. `restParam=pId,adrId` with example d) makes `{{pId:C}}=123` and `{{adrId:C}}=45`.
 The order of variable
-names corresponds to the position in the URI. _id1 is always mapped to the first parameter name, _id2 to the second one and so on.
+names corresponds to the position in the URI. `_id1` is always mapped to the first parameter name, `_id2` to the second one and so on.

 GET Variables provided via URL are available via STORE_CLIENT as usual.